Updated on September 24th, 2020 by Josh Arnold

 The third division, specialty chemicals, is Stepan’s smallest by revenue, producing only about 5% of the company’s total.
 The segment produces science-based nutritional oils used in the food, nutrition and pharmaceutical industries.
 Its products are naturally derived ingredients that provide specific nutritional benefits in end markets like dietary supplements, beverages, nutritional powders, infant nutrition and weight management.

-Stepan’s market cap is just under $2B and it is expected to do slightly more than that number in total revenue this year, representing mid-single digit growth over 2017.
+Stepan’s market cap is $2.5 billion and it is expected to produce about $1.8 billion in total revenue this year, representing a 2% decline from last year.

 Finally, it seeks to grow through strategic alliances via joint ventures where Stepan acts as a technical expert to complement the resources of a local partner with resources in the area.
 This comprehensive growth strategy has worked for Stepan in the past and while it is not a true growth stock, over time it has produced meaningful revenue expansion using these strategies.

 The only bit of caution to note is that the company’s highest-margin business – polymers – is still suffering from lost share and margin losses in North America.
-That will weigh on this year’s results and if that weakness continues into 2019, its double digit EPS growth could certainly be in jeopardy.
+That will weigh on this year’s results and if the weakness continues into 2021, its EPS growth could stall.
+The company is managing without a strong performance from polymers today, but we do not believe that can last given its reliance upon polymers for generating profits.

-Stepan’s growth has been somewhat lumpy in the past as revenue and margins move around but on the whole, this company produces respectable growth over the long term.
-Lower margins in the polymers business is very clearly Stepan’s principal earnings risk right now.
+Stepan’s growth has been somewhat lumpy in the past, but on the whole, the company produces respectable growth over the long term.
+Lower demand in the polymers business is very clearly Stepan’s principal earnings risk right now.

 Competitive Advantages & Recession Performance

 Stepan’s competitive advantages include its customer base and end market diversity, its global supply chain and distribution network, as well as its technical expertise.
-Stepan is a true market leader in its niche and this has afforded it much success in the past 80+ years.
+Stepan is a true market leader in its niche and this has fueled its growth in the past 80+ years.

-In addition to that, the company operates in 11 different countries around the world.
-This allows it to have technical experts and sales professionals on the ground where its customers are, developing products and solving problems more quickly and efficiently than if it were centralized here in the US.
-When you add in its vertical supply chain – which improves margins and reduces supplier risk – Stepan’s global footprint is a sizable asset in and of itself.
+In addition, the company operates in 11 different countries around the world.
+This allows it to have technical experts and sales professionals on the ground near its customers, developing products and solving problems more quickly and efficiently than if it were centralized here in the US.
+Adding in its vertical supply chain – which improves margins and reduces supplier risk – Stepan’s global footprint is a sizable asset.

 Stepan’s products are also needs and not wants, meaning that during recessions, the company fares very well.
 Indeed, during the Great Recession, it performed tremendously well; Stepan’s earnings-per-share during and after the Great Recession are below: